mweel1/usa_high_level/speech/index.md

 Apple TV, Samsung….

 Content is in multiple walled gardens, and its very difficult to manage subscriptions.
+There is 3 ways to pay for the NFL right now, 3.

-Using the American Domain system will put all these players in their correct place.
+Using the American Domain system will put all these players in their correct place and organize this, all TV programming will be domain driven.

+So if the NFL wants to play a game put it on nfl.com and all our devices could play this with a subscription, or pay with a real-time American Electronic E-Check Network.

 If you doing news, you will have a .news domain either all the way up to the federal level, to the local level.